-Implementation of the Proposed Action combined with the implementation of one or more of the past, present, and reasonably foreseeable future actions would not result in a cumulative impact to environmental justice populations, because any significant impact is required to have their own mitigation measures to minimize impacts during implementation of their project.
+Implementation of the Proposed Action combined with the implementation of one or more of the past, present, and reasonably foreseeable future actions would not result in a cumulative impact to environmental justice populations, because any significant impact is required to have their own mitigation measures to minimize impacts during implementation of their project and TAA proposes to mitigate within the area experiencing a 1.5 dB increase within the 65 DNL of the Future (2028) Proposed Action noise contour.
 The Proposed Action would not result in a disproportionate impact on minority populations.
 Therefore, implementation of the Proposed Action, when combined with other past, present, or reasonably foreseeable future projects would not result in significant adverse impacts to environmental justice populations.